-Note: This document contains side effect information about mycophenolic acid.
-Some of the dosage forms listed on this page may not apply to the brand name Myfortic.
+Note: This page contains information about the side effects of mycophenolic acid.
+Some of the dosage forms included on this document may not apply to the brand name Myfortic.

-Some side effects of Myfortic may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Myfortic may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to mycophenolic acid: oral tablet enteric coated

 In addition to its needed effects, some unwanted effects may be caused by mycophenolic acid (the active ingredient contained in Myfortic).
 In the event that any of these side effects do occur, they may require medical attention.